Dattakiranrao/Flappybird_AI/README.md

 # Flappybird_AI
-The flappy bird that is trained to never lose with the help of Neat-python The graphics are designed in pygame
+The flappy bird that is trained to never lose with the help of Neat-python, the graphics are designed in pygame